Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

 1/4 spacers You can use spacers up to 3/8".
 These can be purchased or you can make your own.
 Just purchase square wooden square stock and cut them to 2" lengths.

-Flush cut saw Under cut your trims and jams at doorways.
+Flush cut saw or multi-tool Under cut your trims and jams at doorways.
 Multi-max or simular tools are good, for this task.

 Tape measure